Hull York Medical School

 Hull York Medical School (HYMS) is a medical school in England which took its first intake of students in 2003.
-It was opened as a part of the British Government's attempts to train more doctors, along with Brighton and Sussex Medical School, Peninsula Medical School and University of East Anglia Medical School.
+It was opened as a part of the British government's attempts to train more doctors, along with Brighton and Sussex Medical School, Peninsula Medical School and University of East Anglia Medical School.
+It is the joint medical school of the Universities Hull and York.
+The medical school was ranked 3rd in the UK for Medicine by The Guardian University Guide 2026 and 10th by The Times University Guide 2026.
+The medical school scored well and above the sector benchmark across all 9 areas of the 2025 National Student Survey (NSS), particularly on Teaching on my Course, Learning Opportunities, Assessment and Feedback, and Mental Wellbeing Support.
+The University of Hull was rated Gold, the highest possible ranking, in the Teaching Excellence Framework 2023 as was the University of York.
+The University of York is also a member of the Russell Group; an association of 24 world class, research intensive universities.

 History

-The early history of medical education in Hull and York goes back to the three following institutions: Hull Medical School (1831), York Medical Society (1832) and the York Medical School (1834).
+The early history of medical education in Hull and York goes back to the four following institutions: Hull Medical School (1831), Hull Medical Society (1847–1856, 1889 – present), York Medical Society (1832) and the York Medical School (1834).
 Notable doctors associated with the York school included John Hughlings Jackson (in whose honour the modern medical school building at the University of York is named), Daniel Hack Tuke, Thomas Laycock (physiologist), James Atkinson (surgeon), and Sir Jonathan Hutchinson.
-It is thought that the York school closed in the 1860s.
+The York school closed in 1862, whilst the Hull school closed in 1869.

 The founding of a medical school as part of the University of Hull was considered in the Report of the Royal Commission on Medical Education 1965–68 (Todd Report) (published 1968), but the idea was not thought viable until the Humber Bridge was completed, as it would enable students to travel to placements in South Lincolnshire.

-Teaching

-The medical school has 156 places for 2018 and receives around 1,200 applications each year.
-Of the successful applicants each year, half are based at the University of Hull and the other half are based at the University of York for the first two years of their course.
-In 2017, the medical school was ranked 17th in the UK by The Guardian University Subject Guide and 17th by the Complete University Guide 2018.
-For 2019 these rankings fell to 30th and 26th respectively.